Chart Color Schemes

 An assessment of population growth drivers in Watsonia North reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the estimated population of Watsonia North is around 3,891 people.
-This represents an increase of 92 individuals since the 2021 Census, which reported a population of 3,799 people.
-The current resident population estimate of 3,875 by AreaSearch, following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date, indicates a population density ratio of 2,683 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Watsonia North's growth rate of 2.4% since census positions it within 2.7 percentage points of the SA3 area (5.1%), demonstrating competitive growth fundamentals.
-Overseas migration contributed approximately 51.0% of overall population gains during recent periods, driving primary population growth in the suburb.
+As of November 2025, the estimated population of the Watsonia North statistical area (Lv2) is around 3,883 people.
+This reflects an increase of 84 individuals since the 2021 Census, which reported a population of 3,799 people in the area.
+The current resident population estimate of 3,870, obtained from AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and address validation since the Census date, indicates a population density ratio of 2,677 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration contributed approximately 51.0% of overall population gains during recent periods in the Watsonia North (SA2).
 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, making adjustments employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Examining future trends, a significant population increase is forecasted in the top quartile of national statistical areas.
-The suburb is expected to expand by 1,223 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 32.1% in total over the 17 years.
+Examining future population trends, the Watsonia North statistical area (Lv2) is forecasted to experience a significant population increase in the top quartile of national statistical areas, with an expected expansion of 1,223 persons by 2041 based on aggregated SA2-level projections, reflecting an overall increase of 32.4% over the 17 years.

 Frequently Asked Questions - Population